-• To drive progress internally on implementing its nutrition strategy, the company is recommended to develop specific, measurable, and timebound targets encompassing various elements of its approach, and an overall target to increase sales of the products it defines as 'healthier'.

-· Patanjali is recommended to report more comprehensively on all elements of its approach, showing what has been achieved yearon-year across its portfolio or key product categories.
-Reporting should ideally take the form of quantitative metrics, rather than specific examples only, and progress documented systematically. • To ensure that the strategy receives strategic direction from the top, the company is recommended to ensure that its nutrition strategy is subject to regular review at the highest levels of the company, and is encouraged to assign formal responsibility for the success of its nutrition strategy to its most senior officials. • In developing its nutrition strategy and approach, and to ensure that it is maximizing its positive impact on public health, the company is strongly recommended to engage with independent experts/stakeholders, such as independent (i.e. not directly affiliated with industry) public health-oriented civil society organizations, academic institutions, (inter-)national organizations.
+- Heritage is encouraged to publish its nutrition strategy in a more detailed and cohesive format, laying out how the company plans to improve the healthiness of its product portfolio and increase sales of its 'healthier' and fortified products, including through affordable pricing and marketing.
+As a foundation for this, it is important that the company develops a clear definition of 'healthier', according to clear nutrition criteria (ideally, through the use of a nutrient profiling model (NPM)). - To drive progress internally on implementing its nutrition strategy, the company is recommended to develop specific, measurable, and timebound targets encompassing various elements of its approach, and an overall target to increase sales of the products it defines as 'healthier'. - To demonstrate to external stakeholders that it is delivering on its nutrition strategy and/or commitments, Heritage is recommended to report more comprehensively on all elements of its approach, showing what has been achieved year-on-year across its portfolio or key product categories.
+Reporting should ideally take the form of quantitative metrics, rather than specific examples only, and progress documented systematically. - Heritage is encouraged to publish information clarifying the internal governance arrangements for its nutrition approach, for example whether it is subject to regular review at Board-level, and which person is accountable for its implementation and success.
+It is recommended to assign formal responsibility for the success of its nutrition strategy to the highest levels of seniority within the company. - In developing its nutrition strategy and approach, and to ensure that it is maximizing its positive impact on public health, the company is strongly recommended to engage with independent experts/stakeholders, such as independent (i.e. not directly affiliated with industry) public health-oriented civil society organizations, academic institutions, (inter-)national organizations.